Tera Jet 3

-Natchan World is a high speed catamaran operated by the Tsugaru Kaikyō Ferry Company between the ports of Aomori and Hakodate, Japan.
+Tera Jet 3, formerly Natchan World, is a high speed catamaran operated by the Tsugaru Kaikyō Ferry Company between the ports of Aomori and Hakodate, Japan.
+In 2026 it was acquired by Seajets and renamed Tera Jet 3.

 History

-Natchan World was built in 2008 by Incat Group of Companies in Hobart, Tasmania.
-It is the sister ship to Natchan Rera.
+Natchan World was built in 2008 by Incat in Hobart, Tasmania, Australia.
+It is the sister ship to Tera Jet 2.